GrewSum/link-that/README.md

 ```

 If you're planning to use a remote database, you can configure the database connection using the steps in the [Laravel documentation](https://laravel.com/docs/11.x/database).

+If you want to select another UI language, you can do so by setting the `APP_LOCALE` environment variable to the locale you want to use.
+For example: `APP_LOCALE=nl` for Dutch.

 ## Why another bookmark manager?